 As a follow up to the post about how history would read if it were recorded by fashionistas, a few examples of what they might do with the crime beat:

 Nothing says trustworthy like a tweed jacket, and Ted knows how to wear one with panache!
 The tie, the white shirt, and the jacket with structured shoulders all exude a staid respectability.
-You can tell Ted is a deep thinker from his serious expression, as he sadly reflects on mankind's occasional inhumanity.
+You can tell Ted is a deep thinker from his serious expression, as he sadly reflects on man's inhumanity to man.
+Or women.
 And look at that handsome face: our Ted must be a real lady-killer!

 Only a kindhearted soul will set aside his dignity to cheer others up!
 In the wonderful tradition of Patch Adams, John has made it his life's work to befriend young boys who didn't necessarily have a strong father figure around.
 The red, white, and blue makeup bespeak a certain patriotism, which is only fitting when you consider that his namesake is John Wayne.
 Of course, when the occasion calls for it, Mr. Gacy can also dress quite respectably:

 Here's John with none other than First Lady Rosalynn Carter herself.
 That crimson sport jacket with lapel buttons shows that this is a man who will one day make his mark and become famous!

 Look at those angelic baby blues: don't you just want to eat Jeffrey up?
 Jeffrey is the epitome of hipster chic with three days growth and an alternating blue and yellow striped shirt with spread collar.
 Is that dreamy expression because he's thinking of all the finer things in life that a sophisticated man has a taste for?

 Some men love football, some love basketball, and some love the Olympics.
 Andrei is obviously one of the latter, and he's not ashamed to wear his heart on his sleeve!
 That shaved head shows that he's ready for action himself -- Mr. Chikatilo is one competitor with a killer instinct!